x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/view-group-members.md

 For detailed parameter and syntax information, see [Get-DynamicDistributionGroupMember](/powershell/module/exchange/get-dynamicdistributiongroupmember).

 > [!NOTE]
-> Don't use the old procedure for viewing members of a DDG as described in [View members of a dynamic distribution group in Exchange Online](/exchange/recipients-in-exchange-online/manage-dynamic-distribution-groups/view-group-members).
-The old procedure returns all users that satisfy the DDG filters at the time you run the command.
-The old procedure does not return the calculated list of members that are stored on the DDG object.
+> Don't use the old procedure for viewing members of a DDG.
+The old procedure returns all users that satisfy the DDG filters at the time you run the command and doesn't return the calculated list of members that are stored on the DDG object.

 ## Refresh the membership of a DDG